The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir

-Laugarbrekka is a well-known stop on the south side of the Snæfellsnes peninsula in West-Iceland as here the half-troll half-man and Protector of the Snæfellsnes peninsula, Bárður Snæfellsás, settled and built his farm.
+Laugarbrekka is a well-known stop on the south side of the Snæfellsnes peninsula in West Iceland, and here the half-troll half-man and Protector of the Snæfellsnes peninsula, Bárður Snæfellsás, settled and built his farm.

-Bárður lived at Laugarbrekka until he disappeared into Snæfellsjökull glacier after the incidence at Rauðfeldsgjá, which I told you about in my travel-blog about Bárður.
+Bárður lived at Laugarbrekka until he disappeared into Snæfellsjökull glacier after the incident at Rauðfeldsgjá, which I told you about in my travel-blog about Bárður.

 Sigmundur Ketilsson, who had arrived in Iceland with Bárður, then lived at Laugarbrekka.

 What I am going to tell you about in this travel-blog though, is not a story about a man, but an extraordinary woman, Guðríður Þorbjarnardóttir (980-1050), who was born in 980 here at Laugarbrekka at Hellnar.